semrush/intergalactic/website/docs/components/dropdown-menu/dropdown-menu.md

 > 💡 See description of trigger and examples in [Select/Multiselect](/components/select/).

-**Dropdown-menu** is a component for displaying the dropdown list and its nested items.
+**DropdownMenu** is a component for displaying the dropdown list and its nested items.

 @## Sizes of the list